eafit-apolo/apolo-users/docs/source/software/applications/gromacs-ls/gromacs-ls-4.5.5/index.rst

 Installation
 ------------

-The following procedure presents the way to compile **GROMAS-LS 4.5.5** for local stress calculations from molecular simulations.
+The following procedure presents the way to compile **GROMACS-LS 4.5.5** for local stress calculations from molecular simulations.
 [1]_